Transient User and Developer Manual

 (transient-setup 'NAME))

-If body is specified, then it must begin with an interactive form that matches arglist, and it must call transient-setup.
+If BODY is specified, then it must begin with an interactive form that matches ARGLIST, and it must call transient-setup.
 It may, however, call that function only when some condition is satisfied.

 All transients have a (possibly nil) value, which is exported when suffix commands are called, so that they can consume that value.
 For some transients it might be necessary to have a sort of secondary value, called a “scope”.
 Such a scope would usually be set in the command’s interactive form and has to be passed to the setup function: